eturkmenoglu/RMCopilot/README.md

+### ⚠️⚠️⚠️ IMPORTANT DISCLAIMER ⚠️⚠️⚠️

+> **This solution is a DEMO-GRADE prototype built for concept demonstration purposes ONLY.
+It is NOT intended for use in a production environment.**

+> ⚠️ **Use at your own risk.** This app may contain incomplete features, potential security flaws, or generate inaccurate CRM entries.

+> **The creators of this repository do not bear any responsibility** for any direct or indirect damage, data loss, or business impact caused by deploying or using this solution in a live environment.

+---

 # RM Copilot – AI-Powered Call Report Assistant for Relationship Managers

 **RM Copilot** is a demonstration-grade Power App designed to revolutionize how Relationship Managers (RMs) in retail and corporate banking log customer interactions.
 By combining the power of **GPT-4o**, **AI Builder**, **Power Automate**, and **Dynamics 365**, RM Copilot enables fast, voice-driven CRM updates—saving time and improving data quality.